 Binh Tay Market © Gerry Popplestone

 Cholon, the Chinese district of Saigon, is comprised of a dense network of vibrant streets and alleyways.
 It was first settled by the Chinese Hoa merchants at the end of the 18th century, and is now the home of Vietnam's biggest ethnic minority community.
-Cholon diverges from the conventional 'Chinatown' set up that exists in many prominant cities the world over, largely due to its impressive expanse.
+Cholon diverges from the conventional 'Chinatown' set up that exists in many prominent cities the world over, largely due to its impressive expanse.

-When you enter Cholon, the difference in environment is immediately noticeable.
-Madarin signposts lead into a fascinating labyrinth of temples, restaurants, exotic stores, medicine shops and markets.
-The best place to experience the bustle of trade is at the crowded Binh Tay Market where the corridors are filled with stalls offering a variety of exotic produce, from live tethered ducks to nuts and seeds, as well as other household items.
+When visitors enter Cholon, the difference in environment is immediately noticeable.
+Mandarin signposts lead into a fascinating labyrinth of temples, restaurants, exotic stores, medicine shops and markets.
+The best place to experience the bustle of trade is at the crowded Binh Tay Market, where the corridors are filled with stalls offering a variety of exotic produce, from live tethered ducks to nuts and seeds, as well as other household items.

-There are several temples of interest in Cholon, including the colourful Jade Emperor Pagoda, the Quan Am Pagoda with its ornate exterior, Phuoc An Hoi Quan Temple, its roof exquisitely ornamented with dragons and sea monsters, and the Thien Hau Pagoda dedicated to the goddess of the sea.
+There are several temples of interest in Cholon, including the Quan Am Pagoda with its ornate exterior, Phuoc An Hoi Quan Temple, its roof exquisitely ornamented with dragons and sea monsters, and the Thien Hau Pagoda dedicated to the goddess of the sea.

 Address: District 5, Ho Chi Minh City.